 On March 8, 2017, we released a major update to our HTML parser, which now produces state-of-the-art, thinner, better HTML.

 When you use the editor, BEE saves your design into a JSON file.
 The HTML parser is the component that transforms that JSON file into ready-to-send HTML emails.
-It's one of the services at the core of the BEE system, used by all BEE products (Free, Pro, and Plugin).
+It's one of the services at the core of the BEE system, used by all BEE products (Free, Pro, and SDK).

 A changelog of post-release updates.

 - Improved compatibility for Microsoft Oulook mobile app (iOS/Android)

 - Responsiveness support for Samsung's proprietary email client (Android 7.0+)